kr4chinin/team-task-manager/README.md

 ## Introduction

+For now - app only **fully optimized** for Chrome and Firefox browsers, some small visual problems may occur in Safari or Internet Explorer!

 ### Functionality

 * All **CRUD** operations are implemented for users and tasks + ability to mark task as completed